samanthaming/Flexbox30/flexbox-aligning-with-auto-margins/README.md

 <p><img src="auto-margins-vertical.png" alt="Vertical Alignment with Auto Margins" width="500"></p>

-And if you apply all the margins (left, right, top, bottom) with the shorthand `margins`.
+And if you apply all the margins (left, right, top, bottom) with the shorthand `margin`.
 You actually center that particular child in the horizontal and vertical direction!

 <p><img src="auto-margins-center.png" alt="Centering with Auto Margins" width="500"></p>